Edawn Coughman: Legal issues

-On September 12, 2019, Coughman was arrested in Lawrenceville, Georgia and has been accused of attempting to stage a fake hate crime.
-Police responded to a call reporting a man damaging a restaurant and ice cream shop before fleeing in a truck with no license plates.
-Officers found signs of forced entry at the restaurant as well as graffiti on the walls and booths that included racial slurs, swastikas, and the phrase "MAGA."
-They pulled over the unmarked truck and found Coughman who they discovered owned the damaged businesses.
-The truck also contained multiple televisions that appeared to have been ripped off a wall.
+On September 12, 2019, Coughman was arrested in Lawrenceville, Georgia and accused of attempting to stage a fake hate crime.
+Police responded to a call reporting a man damaging a restaurant Create & Bake Pizza and ice cream shop Coughman’s Creamery before fleeing in a black truck with no license plates.
+Officers found signs of forced entry at the restaurant, damage to the video surveillance equipment, walls and booths including broken mirrors, and graffiti that included racial slurs, swastikas, and the phrase MAGA.
+When police confronted Coughman in a truck matching the vehicle description, they noticed it contained multiple televisions that appeared to have been ripped off a wall (wall brackets and pieces of drywall were still attached to the televisions).
 Coughman claimed that he had noticed the damage earlier that day and had reported it to his insurance company but not law enforcement.
-The charges pending against Coughman include false reporting a burglary, insurance fraud, and concealing a license plate.
+The charges pending against Coughman include falsely reporting a burglary, insurance fraud, and concealing a license plate.